 The project spans a major monograph and several journal articles, including an in-progress manuscript, tentatively titled ‘Pina Bausch’s Evolutionary Theatre: An Ecofeminist Reading’.

 This project is being developed together with Dr Kate Dorney.
-An edited collections of chapters, we envision this project as a series of case studies that introduce students and practitioners to different practices in performance curation.
-The aim of the collection is to introduce readers to different theories and practices that inform firstly, the curation of performance as a subject in museums and galleries and, secondly, those that inform the way in which performances and events are curated.
+An edited collection, aim of the project is to introduce readers to different theories and practices that inform firstly, the curation of performance as a subject in museums and galleries and, secondly, those that inform the ways in which performances and events are curated.
 In the former, narratives about histories, theories, practitioners and concepts are typically illustrated by material objects (art works and ephemera in a range of media) in order to celebrate, explore or commemorate.
 In the latter, the narrative is created through the commissioning, selecting and arranging of works.
 In both cases, the principle of care of and for the objects/artists is key, reflecting the Latin roots of the word ‘curate’ in curare (‘take care of’).
 The collection will feature contributions from practitioners and scholars working in the field of performance curation in relation to four underpinning principles:

 • Caring for material objects, artists, venues and events, nurturing and developing work and people